ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 31.md

 Her heart stutters.

 He's really going to let Cat in with her flushed and disheveled and his breathing ragged just to let the flier draw her own conclusions?
 Is this a declaration?
 A challenge?
-Not that she particulary minds...
+Not that she particularly minds...

 Her face heats, "Gods Dain, don't talk like that."